D3vYuan/cloud-data-cortex-framework-lessons/README.md

 ### Demand Sensing Architecture

 The architecture allow for analysing the data in `BigQuery` to dervie a demand plan via machine learning models to allow user to gain new insights and highlight potential impacts in the near term.
-(More information [here][])
+(More information [here][ref-cortex-demand-sensing-deployment-guide])

 | ![data-cortex-demand-sensing-architecture][data-cortex-demand-sensing-architecture] |
 |:--:|